ASIC’s 2019 public hearings on responsible lending and updates to RG 209

 Purpose of the hearings

 ASIC has power under both the Australian Securities and Investments Commission Act 2001 (ASIC Act) and National Consumer Credit Protection Act 2009 (the National Credit Act) to convene public hearings for the purpose of performing or exercising its functions and powers.
-ASIC’s functions include providing guidance on the requirements of the laws it administers – including the responsible lending obligations in Ch 3 of the National Credit Act.
+ASIC’s functions include providing guidance on the requirements of the laws it administers – including the responsible lending obligations in Chapter 3 of the National Credit Act.

 ASIC decided to use its hearing power to help it develop its regulatory guidance on responsible lending obligations.
 The application of these obligations is critical to the making of appropriate credit decisions, and our guidance on these obligations is a matter of significant public interest.